 God is the Most High, and the Most Powerful.
 If not a single human worshiped God, it would not diminish His glory in any way, and if all of humankind worshiped Him, it would not increase His glory in any way.
 Whatever we do does not benefit or affect God.

-He implores God to keep environs of Mecca secure and asks that his descendants be kept free from the sin of worshiping idols.
-In such a deserted place Hajar and her child were badly in need of God’s help, and her submission to God’s will was also extraordinary.
+He implores God to keep environs of Makkah secure and asks that his descendants be kept free from the sin of worshiping idols.
+In such a deserted place Hajar and her child badly needed the help of God, and her submission to the will of God was also extraordinary.

 Many of the Hajj (pilgrimage) rites are in commemoration of the struggle Hajar and her son had to endure at that time.
-The Bible also contains a number of short passages describing Hajar’s struggle and tells us that God promised Ishmael would father a nation and have twelve sons, the Bible calls princes.
+The Bible also contains a number of short passages describing the struggle of Hajar; it tells us that God promised Ishmael would father a nation and have twelve sons, the Bible calls princes.
 Both the sons of Abraham founded nations.

 Many of the Prophets of God are descended directly from Abraham including Jesus from Isaac’s line of descent and Muhammad from Ishmael’s line.

-Ishmael and Isaac were not rivals, Abraham and all of his family were believers submitted to God.
+Ishmael and Isaac were not rivals, Abraham and all of his family were believers.
 Both the Jews and Christians were recipients of a genuine revelation however they were unfaithful to the Abrahamic legacy and their infidelity bought about the final revelation, the Quran.

 And according to Jesuit father Edward T Oakes not only did the Quran both transcend and replace the Torah and Gospel; it commanded nothing less than a return to the ‘religion of Abraham’.